rdlf0/minesweeper/README.md

 ## Options to play
 ### Online
-Enjoy the published version of the game at [theminesweeper.com](https://theminesweeper.com)
+Enjoy the published version of the game at [theminesweeper.com](https://theminesweeper.com).
+You can also install it as a progressive web app!
 ### Locally - download precompiled
 Simply download the asset from the [latest release](https://github.com/rdlf0/minesweeper/releases/latest), unzip, and then open `index.html`.
 ### Locally - compile from source